jurihock/StompFork/README.md

 ## Caps

 Depending on your preference, you can use polarized electrolytic caps in the signal path, or you can replace them with "audiophile" caps.
-For this purpose, the KiCad project includes larger footprints for the alternative parts:
+For this purpose, the KiCad project includes larger footprints for `C1` and `C5-C7`.
+If you decide to use the polarized electrolytic caps, ensure that the anode `+` is facing the opamp and the cathode `-` is facing the jacks.

-- `C1` generic polypropylene
-- `C5-C7` Nichicon ES bipolar

 Make sure you pick the proper voltage rating, e.g. 50 V.

-If you decide to use the polarized electrolytic caps for `C1` and `C5-C7`, ensure that the anode `+` is facing the opamp and the cathode `-` is facing the jacks.

 ## PCB